todogroup/todogroup.org/_posts/2016-05-18-oscon-talk.md

 Thank you to everyone who attended our session and asked questions!
 If you're interested in joining the TODO Group, please reach out over Twitter!

+See a follow up blog from Ben VanEvery about his experience starting the Open Source Office at Box, http://www.ingeniousmalarkey.com/2016/05/starting-open-source-office-within-your.html.